 Julien Lafaille is the founder of Brevifolia Consulting (2017).
 He is a registered Professional Engineer (P.Eng.) and a certified Professional Project Manager (PMP).
 He also has a Master in Mechanical Engineering from the French Naval Academy and a Master in Business Administration from HEC Paris.
-He favors low-tech, cost-effective and resilient solutions towards climate change mitigation/adaptation, and is experienced with the challenges inherent to remote communities.
+He favors low-tech, cost-effective and resilient solutions towards climate change mitigation/adaptation, and has extensive experience implementing innovative solutions in remote communities.

 Julien believes in building lasting and trusting relationships, through integrity, humility and respect.
 He is always honored to support and learn from First Nations communities.
 He wholeheartedly supports decolonization and reconciliation efforts.
 He also tries his best to understand and embrace interdependence.

 Julien and his family live within the unceded traditional territory of the Sinixt First Nation.